jmcglone/jmcglone.github.io/_posts/2018-07-09-Improving-performance-by-better-code-locality.md

 If we vizualize it we will see the picture how our hot code is layed out in memory:
 ![](/img/posts/BlockOrdering/Jumps.png){: .center-image-width-20 }

 On the picture above I highlithed typical hot path over `foo` function with yellow and cold path with blue.
-You can clearly see, that we make one long jump from the block "if (criticalFailure)" to "hot path". **And this will typically yield an I-cache miss.**
+You can clearly see, that we make one long jump from the block "if (criticalFailure)" to "hot path".
+Without justification (for now) let's take a look at another way of placing the blocks inside the function:

-The code that is placed right after the instruction that we execute is called *fall through*.
-Usually we can assume that fall through code is already prefetched and seats in the cache.
-So, we need to leverage that.
-There are 2 issues in this example: error handling function was inlined into the body of foo, hot code was not placed in a fall through position.
-Let's try to fix that.
-This is the ideal picture we want to have:
 ![](/img/posts/BlockOrdering/Fall_through.png){: .center-image-width-20 }

+### Why latter case is better?

+**(updated, thanks to comments by Travis)**

+There are a number of reasons for the second case to perform better:
-If we do so, we would have sequential hot path, which is great for our I-cache.
+1. If we would have sequential hot path, it will be better for our I-cache.
 The code that will be executed will be prefetched before CPU will start executing it.
+It is not always the case for the original block placement.
+In the presented example it doesn't make significant impact.

+2. It makes better *use* of the instruction and uop-cache: with all hot code contiguous, you don't get cache line fragmentation: all the cache lines in the i-cache are used by hot code.
+This same is true for the uop-cache since it cached based on the underlying code layout as well.

+3. Taken branches are fundamentally more expensive that untaken: recent Intel CPUs can handle 2 untaken branches per cycle, but only 0.5 taken branches per cycle in the general case (there is a special small loop optimization that allows very small loops to have 1 taken branch/cycle).
+They are also more expensive for the fetch unit: the fetch unit fetches contiguous chunks of 16 bytes, so every taken jump means the bytes after the jump are useless and reduces the maximum effective fetch throughput.
+Same for the uop cache: cache lines from only one 32B region (64B on Skylake, I think) are accessed per cycle, so jumps reduce the max delivery rate from the uop cache.

+So, how we can make the second case happen?
+Well, there are 2 issues to fix: error handling function was inlined into the body of foo, hot code was not placed in a fall through position.

 ### Enough theory, show me the benchmark